The Museo del Prado houses one of the world´s finest collections of European art and paintings, most notably its Spanish, Italian and Flemish schools.

-Inside the Museum, each visitor feels awed by the intense collection of fundamental works by great European masters, most notably those featured in an extensive collection of Spanish, Italian, and Flemish paintings and fantastic examples of German and French schools.
+Inside the Museum is an exceptional collection of principle works by great European masters, most notably of Spanish, Italian, and Flemish paintings and fewer but fantastic examples of German and French paintings.

 The list of titles and names is extraordinary, including The Garden of Earthy Delights by Bosch, The Annunciation by Fra Angélico, The Three Graces by Rubens, Christ Washing the Disciples’ Feet by Tintoretto, Rembrandt’s Artemisa, Rafael’s The Cardinal, Dürer’s Self-portrait, The Emperor Charles V by Titian, The Descent from the Cross by Van der Weyden, and a number of notable others.

-The original Royal Collection has grown over time through careful selection, donation, and acquisition of works.
+The original collection has expanded over time through careful selection, donation, and acquisition of works.
 The Museum also holds timeless sculptures, drawings, prints, architectural wonders, and photographs.
-In a new extension opened in 2007, designed by Pritzker Prize-winning architect Rafael Moneo, the Museum juxtaposes these wonderfully historic pieces with new and modern spaces for exhibitions, conservation, storage and visitor amenities, representing the epitome of artistic excellence and elegance, fully completing the visitor´s experience.
+In a new extension opened in 2007, designed by Pritzker Prize-winning architect Rafael Moneo, the Museum juxtaposes historic pieces with new and modern spaces for exhibitions, conservation, storage and visitor services.

-The Museo del Prado safeguards this enormous collection of artistic treasures for the world community and also for future generations, welcoming far more than two million visitors a year.
-The Museum has arguably one of the world´s finest restoration workshops and, through conservation and research, shares a great wealth of knowledge and enjoyment with the global community through the dissemination of information about its collections.
+The Museo del Prado holds this enormous collection of artistic treasures for the world community and also for future generations, welcoming in 2019 over three million visitors.
+The Museum has one of the world´s finest restoration workshops and shares a great wealth of knowledge with the global community through its excellent website.